sg893052/sonic-buildimage/system/system-ready.md

 ### 1.1.1 Functional Requirements
 System Readiness:
 - Identify the host systemd services
-- Sysmonitor to check system status of all the service units from the above tables[FEATURE,HOST_SERVICE] & the Port ready status and then show and post 'FULL SYSTEM READY' status in the STATE_DB.
+- Sysmonitor to check system status of all the service units of sonic targets(multi-user.target) and then shows the status.
-  In parallel, need to explore if monit can offload these activities from sysmonitor.
   Service status Details:
-    - Check only the status of "enabled" services(host+docker).
+    - Check only the status of "loaded/enabled/enabled-runtime/static" services(host+docker).
     - Docker Services:
         - Read the closest UP status from each docker apps.
         - In addition to checking the dockers, check for all the processes(critical) inside the docker containers.